-We often hear fishing rod action described as being 'fast', 'moderate', 'medium' or 'slow' - but what does it mean?
+We often hear fishing rod action described as being 'fast', 'moderate', 'medium' or 'slow'.
+Clearly it's something to do with the way the rod bends, but what does it mean exactly?

-Or sometimes as having 'a lot of power in the mid-sections'.
+For example, we read about a fishing having 'a lot of power in the mid-sections' or of being 'a bit tippy'.
 What's that all about?

 Or we might read on the rod blank 'Casting Weight 2oz to 4oz'.